Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Discussion and Conclusion

+An important consideration is that our evaluation focused on the direct application of commonly used high-dimensional methods, without incorporating preliminary variable screening or dimension-reduction strategies.
+Prior work has shown that screening approaches (e.g., sure independence screening \citep{fan_lv_2008}, conditional screening \citep{hong_et_al_2018}) or projection methods (e.g., principal components, partial least squares) can effectively reduce the covariate space, potentially stabilizing penalized regression and mitigating some of the instabilities we observed.
+While these strategies may improve performance in practice, they also introduce additional tuning and model-selection complexity.
+Our comparative framework, therefore, highlights the baseline performance of methods applied ``as is,'' but future research should explore how integrating screening or dimension-reduction with penalized or machine-learning approaches may yield more robust results in challenging $n<p$ settings.

 Our findings suggest several promising directions for future research.
+Extending the present study to incorporate alternative data-generating scenarios mentioned above would provide a more comprehensive assessment of robustness, but would substantially increase the scope and computational burden, given the already extensive simulation design.
+We therefore view such investigations as a natural and important direction for future work.
 Efforts should be made to enhance calibration techniques for CB, improve the interpretability of nonlinear methods such as RF and DH, and explore hybrid approaches that balance variable selection accuracy, discrimination, and calibration in high-dimensional competing risk settings.
+While IBS provides an integrated measure of prediction error over time, complementary graphical tools such as calibration plots at selected time points may offer additional insight into model calibration and are left for future investigation.
 Additionally, a comparative analysis of Bayesian competing risk methods in high-dimensional data remains an important avenue for future exploration.